 No matter which mussel cooking technique you choose, there are a few tips to keep in mind:

 Your mussel recipes will always taste their best when you start with the finest quality mussels.
-Our premium brands – Kinkawooka Shellfish, Boston Bay Mussels and Spencer Gulf Mussels – are available in the chilled section of your local supermarket or speciality seafood retailer.
+Our premium brands – Kinkawooka Shellfish and Boston Bay Mussels – are available in the chilled section of your local supermarket or speciality seafood retailer.

 Our mussels come cleaned, scrubbed and debearded to save you time in the kitchen.
 No mess, no fuss, just great tasting mussels.
 Pick up a pack and take your mussel cooking to the next level.